🌿 How to Build Body Awareness 🌿

 You don’t build awareness by trying harder.
 You build it by returning to yourself in small moments.

-Most people think “body awareness” means sitting still, meditating, and sensing everything at once.
+Most people think “body awareness” only means sitting still, meditating, and sensing everything at once.

 Movement.